dadleo/open-webui/README.md

+Tests were conducted with a 12 years old Macbook Air 2012 with 16G RAM laptop without GPU resource.
+It works like a charm.

-### Line by line, piece by piece Open WebUI Installation Guide
+### Side by side Open-WebUI Installation Guide
 (Non-tech guys will be beneficial from this guide.)

 If you are a lucky fellow, it is pretty smooth to lanuch it on your local machine according to offical installation guide, which only needs 2 lines of command.